Testing enterprising potential

 The enterprising person has an internal rather than external locus of control which means that they believe they have control over their own destiny and make their own ‘luck’.
 This means that they confidently seek to exert control over life, draw on inner resources and believe that it is down to them if they succeed through their own efforts and hard work.

-Note that the test is not definitive and it should only be used as an educational aid for thinking about enterprise.
+Note the test is not definitive and it should only be used as an educational aid for thinking about enterprise.
 You could discuss your responses with a supportive group of students, teacher or friends.
 Try getting involved with setting up and managing projects, then take the test again to see if your scores change.
 If you are not happy with your test scores, personal transformation is an open door!
-If you want to be enterprising then you are half-way there!
+If you want to be enterprising then you are already half-way there!

 What does it mean to be enterprising?